Muzietto/geieslists/README.md

 Starting from basic building blocks (cons, head, tail, size, a factory called List and a stringifier named consToString) a few operations are defined: last, init, concat, reverse, take, drop, elementAt, removeAt, splitAt, sort, msort.

-All has started from lesson 5 of the "Functional Programming in Scala" by Martin Odersky and is just a port of the examples produced in the lecture.
+All has started from lesson 5 of the "Functional Programming in Scala" course by Martin Odersky and is just a port of the examples produced in the lectures 5.2 and 5.3.

 A complete test suite using YUI is enclosed.
-I know this Javascript code is just a bunch of global stuff, but it's not meant to be used as is.
+I know this Javascript code is just a bunch of global stuff, but it's not meant to be used as-is in a production environment.

 I am in debt with:
 - http://blairmitchelmore.com/javascript/cons-car-and-cdr